Tornado Druid Endgame Build Guide

 If you haven't unlocked the final setup or found the top runes, you can also benefit from these options:

-- Tam / Bac / Lith - Are all great alternatives for generating Offering, but simply aren't used because of Igni's superior Offering generation.
+- Tam / Lith - Great alternatives for generating Offering, but simply aren't used because of Igni's superior Offering generation.

-- Jah - Teleport is a great skill all around and is especially used in the Speedfarming variant for faster clearing speeds.
-Pair it with Bac or any other available Ritual Rune.
+- Jah - Teleport is a great skill all around and is especially used in the Speedfarming variant with Bac for fast clearing speeds.

 - Ohm - War Cry offers a respectable damage bonus for a moderate duration.